mdbootstrap/TW-Elements/README.md

 ### `scrollingThreshold {Number}`

-This sets threashold for `ps--scrolling-x` and `ps--scrolling-y` classes to remain.
+This sets threshold for `ps--scrolling-x` and `ps--scrolling-y` classes to remain.
 In the default CSS, they make scrollbars shown regardless of hover state.
 The unit is millisecond.